Do you have problems with a circuit breaker tripping? Have you experienced a scenario like this?

 In both these scenarios, the homeowner needs to learn what to do if the circuit breaker keeps tripping.
 He or she must begin by knowing how to check the circuit breaker.
 If he has not used a circuit breaker before, he needs to first understand the function of this crucial device in a home’s electrical system.
 The device is designed to trip – or break the circuit – when it is overloaded.
 The breaker prevents the circuit from being damaged.
 Often what has caused the breaker to trip is that it was overloaded with too many devices pulling too many amps.

 For example, if the breaker is a 20-amp breaker, it is designed to carry continuously only 80% of that.
 If the devices are pulling 16 amps, after a while it will build up too much heat and the breaker will trip.
-For example, in the first scenario, the wife might have been running the stove, dishwasher, microwave and a toaster at the same time.
+For example, in the first scenario, the wife might have been running the stove, dishwasher, microwave, and toaster at the same time.
 This was too big a load and the wife needed to unplug one of the devices.
 Or wait until one of the devices –dishwasher perhaps—is through, then use the toaster.

 After unplugging the toaster, the homeowner can open the electrical panel.
 One of the breakers will be slightly out of line.
 The breaker should be firmly pushed into the “off” position, then back into the “on” position.
 If the reason for the overload has been taken care of, the breaker should remain in the on position.
 If there is another problem, the breaker will quickly flip back offline.